Russia's IPO boom

 Renaissance Insurance

-Renaissance is a digital disruptor on the Russian insurance market with about 70% of claims processed exclusively through online channels and new partners – from online retailers to pet shops – connected in 1-2 days versus more than a month with traditional peers.
-The company, whose main shareholders include its founder Boris Jordan, Baring Vostok Capital Partners, Millhouse and Invest AG, may announce an IPO in Moscow as soon as this month, offering new shares for $250mn, according to Interfax, while Bloomberg reported the company is seeking valuation of $1bn.
-Its independent status helps Renaissance increase sales efficiency and grow twice as fast and twice as profitably as its main competitors.
+Renaissance is a digital disruptor of Russian insurance market with about 70% of claims processed exclusively through online channels and new partners – from online retailers to pet shops – connected in 1-2 days versus more than a month with traditional peers.
+The company, whose main shareholders include its founder Boris Jordan, Baring Vostok Capital Partners, Millhouse and Invest, AG has announced its plans for an IPO in Moscow, offering new shares for $250mn, according to Interfax, while Bloomberg reported the company is seeking valuation of $1bn.
+Independent status helps Renaissance increase sales efficiency and grow twice as fast and twice as profitable as its main competitors.
 While insurance remains its main focus, Renaissance is also developing its telemedicine project, which started to grow exponentially amid the coronavirus pandemic.

 Europlan